debsf5/covid-compliance/README.md

 # covid-compliance: central role of superspreaders

-A stochastic network compartmental model is adapted from public available code https://github.com/ryansmcgee/seirsplus.
+A stochastic network compartmental model is adapted from publicly available code https://github.com/ryansmcgee/seirsplus.
 This model uses a modified version of the SEIRS Network model class.

 Test2.1.py shows the 4 separate infections from 4 levels of compliances of non-superspreaders and superspreaders (ss).
 Code can be manipulated and run depending on selected population.